 '''

 Usage: xcube vars2dim [OPTIONS] CUBE

 Convert cube variables into new dimension.
 Moves all variables of CUBE

-into into a single new variable <var-name> with a new dimension DIM-NAME
+into a single new variable <var-name> with a new dimension DIM-NAME and

-and writes the results to OUTPUT.
+writes the results to OUTPUT.

 Options:

 --variable, --var VARIABLE Name of the new variable that includes all

 variables.
 Defaults to "data".

 -D, --dim_name DIM-NAME

 Name of the new dimension into variables.

 Defaults to "var".

 -o, --output OUTPUT

 Output path.
-If omitted, 'INPUT-vars2dim.INPUT-
+If omitted, 'INPUT-vars2dim.FORMAT'

-FORMAT' will be used.
+will be used.

 -f, --format FORMAT

 Format of the output.
 If not given, guessed from

 OUTPUT.

---help

-Show this message and exit.

 '''